 ALTERNATIVE MINIMUM TAX.
-While certain distributions from the trust may be exempt from federal and New York income taxes, a portion of such distributions may be taken into account in computing the alternative minimum tax.
+While certain distributions from your trust may be exempt from federal and New York income taxes (for the New York Series), or federal and New Jersey income taxes (for the New Jersey Series), a portion of such distributions may be taken into account in computing the alternative minimum tax.